 No additional ingredients for joint health

-High in protein for very active Pitbulls
+- High protein recipe for very active Pitbulls

 Merrick is another company I admire for using lots of fresh, local ingredients, high-quality protein, and keeping fillers out of their recipes.

-This particular recipe is grain-free to prevent allergic reactions and uses salmon as the main protein source, providing those essential omega-3 fatty acids to keep your Pitbull’s joints oiled, her skin healthy and coat shiny, and also to help out her thyroid.
+This particular recipe is grain free to prevent allergic reactions and uses salmon as the main protein source, providing those essential omega-3 fatty acids to keep your Pitbull’s joints oiled, her skin healthy and coat shiny, and also to help out her thyroid.